Tellusant/docs/articles-posts/hypothesis-validation.md

 ---
-title: "How do I KnowIf My Model Works?
+title: "How do I Know If My Model Works?
 Hypothesis Validation Approaches"
 description: "There is a tension that runs through modern epistemology: between a science of refutation and a desire for affirmation.
 We want hypotheses ''proven'', but this is impossible.
 Here we delineate the approaches that can be used to get closer to affirmation."
 image: /assets/social-card-pub.png
 ---